Face masks to remain in Scotland 'until 2022' new Scottish Government guidance suggests

-Covid Scotland: Face masks not needed in nightclubs but may remain elsewhere until 2022
+Covid Scotland: Face masks may remain until 2022 amid fresh concern over nightclub rules

-The requirement for mandatory face coverings will be relaxed in nightclubs and other hospitality venues when Scotland moves beyond Level 0 on Monday, it has been revealed, but may remain mandatory elsewhere until next year.
+Face coverings may be a legal requirement in Scotland until 2022, it has emerged, as the Scottish Government finally revealed guidance for pubs and nightclubs ahead of the move beyond Level 0 on Monday.

-Face coverings will not be needed when dancing at hospitality venues.
-Customers who are drinking – either standing up or seated at a table - will also be exempt.
+It has also been confirmed that children under 12 will be exempt from having to wear a face mask in any setting.

 It comes after complaints of confusion over the move beyond Level 0, which was announced by Nicola Sturgeon on Tuesday.